gallofeliz/my-own-ip-camera/README.md

 A free docker stack to transform a device with camera (+ servomotor) with IP Camera.

-## Warning

-After adding rotation, rtmp and hls don't work anymore.
-I am working on it (maybe I will remove them to put concentration on RTSP)

 ## Features

 - Go to http://camHostOrIP/ to have URLS and actions